-North Country Children's Clinic was founded in 1971 by a group of volunteers led Dr. George Sturtz and staff released from health and human service agencies including Dick Charles who would become the agency’s first Executive Director.
+Founded as North Country Children's Clinic in 1971 by a group of volunteers led Dr. George Sturtz and staff released from health and human service agencies including Dick Charles who would become the agency’s first Executive Director.
 The organization was created to fill a void in pediatric health care when a community survey found that many North Country children were not visiting a doctor between leaving the hospital at birth and entering school.
 Families might seek emergency care, but because of a lack of transportation and insurance coverage, their children were not receiving regular well care – including immunizations and physical assessments to catch and treat problems early.

 North Country Children’s Clinic created an innovative model that provided well-care in local communities using a network of volunteers and staff released from health facilities and non-profit agencies.
 The model was so successful that within three years, it had expanded to provide care to children across Jefferson, Lewis, Franklin and St. Lawrence Counties.
 In 1974 the agency sought and obtained one of the first WIC programs in the nation to supplement its health care offerings with nutritious foods to promote growth and development.